moritzmacke/ep18g6/README.md

 ~ 1.35B cycles, 1.55B instructions

 -- lexer22m.c --
-Tried dispatch with jump tables, also added zero guard to end of buffer Rather large number of branch mis-predictions slow this one down.
+Tried dispatch with jump tables, also added zero guard to end of buffer.
+Rather large number of branch mis-predictions slow this one down.
 ~ 1.4B cycles, 1.15B instructions

 -- lexer23m.c --
-Builds in 2b, added guard at end of buffer to eliminate < comparison.
+Builds on 2b, added a guard at end of buffer to eliminate < comparison.
-Pulled check for lexemchar of switch.
+Pulled check for lexemchar out of switch.
 Not sure of individual effects.
 ~ 1.3B cycles, 1.35B instructions

 -- lexer24m.c --